 To change a habit, you need to keep the cue and the reward, and change the routine.
 So smokers trying to quit keep socialising, change tobacco to nictotine gum, patches or electronic cigarettes, and keep the reward of the nicotine hit.
 Might this work with concentration?
-It seems harder, because while you keep the cue of explanations, you need to change both the routine (from distraction to concentration, or not SLANTing to SLANTing), AND the reward (from drifting and daydreaming to learning).
+It seems harder, because while you keep the cue of explanations, you need to change both the routine (from distraction to concentration, not listening to listening, from not focusing to focusing), AND the reward (from drifting and daydreaming and missing out, to learning).
 This might also require improving the quality of explanations in the first place; in other words, changing cue, routine AND reward; not just breaking a habit, but making a completely new one.

 This insight into the increasingly cyclical, automatic, gravitational pull of habits means that they can work for or against us; for better or for worse, their orbit gets stronger every day that we’re in them, until we barely notice them.
 If organisations like schools are a mass of habits, carefully noticing them might provide clues as to how to change or create great pupil ethos.
 So what bad habits do we often see in students in school?
 Off the top of my head, here’s a list of some of those I’ve seen most often:

 - Making excuses